Patron: Her Majesty the Queen of the Netherlands

 While the exceptional acoustics of the Concertgebouw, designed by the architect A.L. van Gendt, also play an important role in this respect, no other orchestra sounds like the Royal Concertgebouw Orchestra in the Main Hall.

 The influence exerted on the orchestra by its chief conductors, of whom there have been only seven since the orchestra was founded in 1888, is also important.
 As is that of the musicians themselves.
-RCO Amsterdam is made up of 120 players hailing from over 25 countries.
+RCO Amsterdam is made up of 120 players hailing from over 20 countries.
 Despite its size, the orchestra actually functions more like a chamber orchestra in terms of the sensitivity with which its members listen to, and work in tandem with, one another.
 Indeed, this requires both a high individual calibre and a great sense of mutual trust and confidence.

 The atmosphere onstage, the orchestra’s roots in Amsterdam and the organisational structure (the RCO Board also includes members of the orchestra) all converge to create exactly the right circumstances for exceptional music-making.
 The musicians are allowed to shine, yet still share responsibility for the collective.
 They also share the aim of achieving and delivering the highest level of quality at every performance, an ambition that goes far beyond simply playing all the notes perfectly.

 This is how magic is made and a concert becomes a truly unforgettable experience.

 With the effect from the 2016/2017 season, Daniele Gatti will be chief conductor of the RCO.